 Buyer guide

-Use this guide before choosing equipment or requesting a proposal.
+Use this guide before choosing equipment or requesting a quote.

 This guide helps a workshop understand the problem, the right user profile, the business reason, what to compare, and what M&H Group should confirm.